 “I want people to watch the video and think ‘These are some of the challenges I have.
 I want to learn more,’” Rob told us.

-To achieve this, Rob and the marketing team chose three key places in their marketing funnel to use the video:
+To achieve this, Rob and the marketing team chose three key places in their marketing funnel to use their animated explainer video:

 - Landing Pages